yshvrd/FineTuneLLMs/README.md

 ### About This Repository

 1. **platform-Specific Notes:** The techniques, code, and setups in this repo are based on my personal machine — a MacBook Air M1 (2020, 8GB RAM, no dedicated GPU).
-Most things should work across platforms, but some optimizations or configurations might be MacOS-specific.

-2. **General Compatibility:** Most methods should work across different platforms (Windows, Linux, macOS), but certain dependencies or performance factors may vary.
+2. **General Compatibility:** Most methods should work across different platforms (Windows, Linux, macOS), but certain dependencies or performance factors may vary, configurations might be Mac specific.

 3. **What’s Covered:**
 - Step-by-step fine-tuning of LLaMA 3.2 1B for domain-specific applications